fsmosca/rflask/README.md

-# Deploy reactpy app with flask backend in GCP.
+# Deploy reactpy app with flask backend to GCP.

 ## Guide